osism/osism.github.io/docs/guides/configuration-guide/ceph.md

             wal_pv: nvme1n1
        ```

+### Rollout the configured layout

-2. Push the configuration to your configuration repository and after that do the following
+1. Push the configuration to your configuration repository and after that do the following

    ```
    $ osism apply configuration